TalkPlus Fair Processing Notice

 Further information on data sharing in the NHS can be found here:

 How we keep your information safe

-There may be other uses to which Health Care Records may be of assistance to the NHS.
+There may be other uses to which anonymised data may be of assistance to the NHS.

-However, from time to time, there may be a need to share some or all of your information with other health care professionals or NHS organisations so that we can work together to provide the best possible care.
+However, from time to time, there may be a need to share some or all of your information with other health care professionals or NHS organisations so that we can work together to provide the best possible care for you.
 We will only ever share your information if it is in your best interests.

 We will not disclose any information that identifies you to anyone without your express permission unless in exceptional circumstances, such as where we are required to do so by law or where there is danger of harm to a child or a vulnerable adult.

 You have the right to confidentiality under the General Data Protection Regulations 2016 (GDPR), the Human Rights Act 1998 and the common law duty of confidence.
 The Disability Discrimination and the Race Relations Acts may also apply.

 You also have the right to ask for a copy of all records about you: